vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 # Kosm: Classic FPS Pack For Unreal Engine 4
-FPS classical movement and mechanics, now on Unreal Engine.<br><br>A powerful tool with fully customizable Blueprints to tune your project up - this Pack includes 2 Character Blueprints defined as VQ3 (imagine Visor from Quake) and CPMA (Full Air Control Support), an AI bot and ragdoll, 3 Projectile Blueprints (Rocket Launcher, Railgun and Nailgun), 2 maps for you to make all your testing, plus an Health/Armor system and much more, all replicated for online gameplay.<br><br>
+FPS classical movement and mechanics, now on Unreal Engine.<br><br>A powerful tool with fully customizable Blueprints to tune your project up - this Pack includes 2 Character Blueprints defined as VQ3 (imagine Visor from Quake) and CPMA (Full Air Control Support), an AI Bot and Ragdoll, 3 Projectile Blueprints (Rocket Launcher, Railgun and Nailgun), 2 maps for you to make all your testing, plus an Health/Armor system and much more, all replicated for online gameplay.<br><br>
 <strong><i>Showcase Teaser:</i></strong> <a href="https://www.youtube.com/watch?v=udRW0fI7Cvk">Watch Video</a><br>
 <strong><i>Current Development build:</i></strong> v1.2.0<br>
 <strong><i>Supported OS:</i></strong> Windows 32/64-bit, Linux and Oculus-Rift ready<br>